Birding in Chennai: Potheri Lake

 Potheri Lake is a rain fed freshwater lake situated near Potheri a small village on the outskirts of Chennai.
 It is situated right beside the SRMIST.
 The habitat in this place is a rain fed freshwater lake system, grasslands on the East and Southeast of the lake and scrub forests on the southern end.
-Till now 147 species have been recorded at this lake.
+Till now 147 species has been recorded at this lake.